We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Plough Harborne

 What: The suburb of Harborne in south west Birmingham is home to this pub-meets-restaurant, which smartly straddles the line between swish and super chill.
-Its offering is diverse and you could just as easily pop in for a pint as you could for a pizza or poke bowl.
-Naturally, we're interested in brunch, which is served every day until 12pm and includes breakfast brioche with streaky bacon, potato rosti, fried egg, sriracha mayo and spring onions; pulled pork benedict on a toasted muffin with poached eggs, pink peppercorns and hollandaise; and passion fruit granola with chia seeds, yoghurt and coconut shavings.
-It makes all its bread and brioche on site, too.
+Its offering is diverse, and you could just as easily pop in for a pint as you could for a pizza or poke bowl.
+Naturally, we're interested in brunch, which is served every day until 12pm and includes breakfast brioche with streaky bacon, potato rosti, fried egg, sriracha mayo and spring onions; eggs benedict with smoked back bacon, pink peppercorns and hollandaise; and ginger and cinnamon porridge with coconut milk, berries, and maple syrup & almond flakes.

 Where: 21 High Street, B17 9NT